vipulnaik/diet-exercise-health/notes/2023-wisdom-tooth-removal.md

   painkillers and antibiotics will be sent to that location as part of the post-operative care.
 The payment details will depend on my insurance setup.

+## Appointment time change to 2023-07-05 1 PM

+On Friday 2023-06-30, I received a phone call from Total Health Dental Care and based on discussion in the phone call, my appointment time was moved from 2023-07-05 2 PM to 2023-07-05 1 PM.
+Everything else remains the same.